 (5) The mop is easy to clean and does not adhere to dirt.

 (6) Mops with different functions can be selected according to different needs.
-For example, if the gap under the furniture is small, a flat-type house mop can be selected (the mop cloth can be removed for cleaning, such as a dust holder).
+For example, if the gap under the furniture is small, a flat-type house mop with reusable pads can be selected (the mop cloth can be removed for cleaning, such as a dust holder).

 (7) Storage at home without occupying space: when the space area is small, choose a composite mop with a mopping function at the same time.